Resources

 • The conditions not covered by the riders should be carefully read to save the policyholder from disappointment when the need for benefits arises.

-• There is no limit to the number of riders that can be bundled up with a primary plan.
+• There is no limit to the number of riders bundled up with a primary plan.

-• Riders are exempt from tax under various sections like Section 80C, Section 80D, and Section 10(10D) depending on the type of rider.
+• Depending on the riders, they are exempt from tax under sections like Section 80C, Section 80D, and Section 10(10D).

-• The amount paid for riders should not exceed 30 percent of the amount of primary policy and 100 percent in case of health-related riders.
+• The amount paid for riders should not exceed 30% of the amount of the primary policy and 100% in the case of health-related riders.

 • Rider benefits are terminated at the maturity of the insurance policy.